French GuianaOfficial Name: French Guiana

 Medical care within French Guiana is limited.
 Hospital facilities are available only in urban areas.

-- Only one hospital has intensive care and trauma units.
+- Only one hospital, the Centre Hospitalier Andrée Rosemon in Cayenne, has intensive care and trauma units.

 - The windows in patients’ hospital rooms are fitted with wooden slats, not glass panes.